Business Immigration

 Challenges and Mitigation Strategies

-HR Action: Develop an ILR support program, including timelines, resources, and compliance checks, to streamline employees’ settlement journey.
+HR Action: Develop an ILR support program with timelines, resources, compliance checks, and reform monitoring.

 Conclusion